MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 - Migration to .NET Standard 2
 - Polished support for Xamarin.Forms
-- Brand new framework initialization
+- Brand new framework initialization (Setup & AppStart)
 - Supercharged `IMvxOverridePresentationAttribute` for ViewPresenters
-- Support multiple levels of nested fragments on Android
+- Support for multiple levels of nested fragments on Android
 - Initial support for Tizen
 - Tons of minor improvements and bug fixes!